jiwang6/compsci210/README.md

 Some programming practice for PA2.

 ### Lab19
 Character array practice.
-I have no idea whatsoever how the last function works.
+Last function is jank.

+### Lab20
+Aside from the 3 lines of formatted output, I honestly have no idea what the point of this lab was.
+Just repeated concepts previously practiced.

 ## PEX
 What does PEX really stand for?
 No one really knows.